Risk management

 Main methods of management

-Rules for user access to the gas distribution service established by the Regulator and set out in the Network Codes, namely, in documents that establish, for each type of service, the rules regulating the rights and obligations of the parties involved in the process of providing said services, and lay down contractual conditions that reduce the risk of non-compliance by customers, such as the provision of bank or insurance guarantees on first request
+Rules for user access to the gas distribution service established by the Regulator and set out in the Network Codes that establish the rules regulating the rights and obligations of the parties involved in the process of providing said services, and lay down contractual conditions that reduce the risk of non-compliance by customers, such as the provision of bank or insurance guarantees

-In Italy, as at 31 December 2022 there were no significant credit risks.
-Note that on average, 98.4% of trade receivables relating to gas distribution are settled by the due date and over 99.7% within the following 4 days, confirming the strong reliability of the customers
+Strong reliability of gas distribution customers as at 31 December 2024: i) in Italy, on average, 97.4% of trade receivables relating to gas distribution are settled by the due date and over 99.0% within the following 4 days; ii) in Greece, on average, 95.0% of trade receivables are settled by the due date and approximately all within the following 4 days

 Description